 I reached out to AAA on your behalf and relayed your story.
 Our executive contact responded immediately with condolences for the loss of your husband and a promise to investigate this situation.

-Within hours, your problem was resolved.
+Within hours, the mystery of your AAA refund problem was resolved.

 It is unclear why you had been told by your bank that your deposited check was rejected.
-AAA was able to provide a copy of the cashed refund check.
+AAA was able to provide a copy of the cashed AAA refund check.

 The company was also able to confirm that your husband had not been charged for a second year of membership.
 You may have received a notice of renewal, but no fees were automatically deducted from any of your accounts.

-AAA does not have any record of two checks being sent to you — only for the refund check that you cashed.
+AAA does not have any record of two checks being sent to you — only for the AAA refund check that you cashed.

 You are satisfied with this explanation.